jchburmester/MLinPractice/README.md

+Test to see if git cola is pushing and pulling

 # Machine Learning in Practice
 Source code for the practical Seminar "Machine Learning in Practice", taught at Osnabrück University in the winter term 2021/2022 at the Insitute of Cognitive Science.